wjsutton/ChatGPT_for_tableau/README.md

 ### 🔑 Key Sections

-1. **The Visual Vocabulary** - this focuses ChatGPT to expand the range of charts and why it would use them
+1. **The Visual Vocabulary** - This focuses ChatGPT to expand the range of charts and why it would use them
-2. **CRAFT** - this is prompting framework for Context, Role, Action, Format, Target
+2. **CRAFT** - This is a prompting framework for Context, Role, Action, Format, Target
-3. **Referencing back** - for a specific problems referencing back to The Visual Vocabulary and CRAFT sections
+3. **Referencing back** - For specific problems reference back to The Visual Vocabulary and CRAFT sections

 ### 1. The Visual Vocabulary